Yelp/elastalert/docs/source/ruletypes.rst

 ``opsgenie_details``: Map of custom key/value pairs to include in the alert's details.
 The value can sourced from either fields in the first match, environment variables, or a constant value.

+``opsgenie_proxy``: By default ElastAlert will not use a network proxy to send notifications to OpsGenie.
+Set this option using ``hostname:port`` if you need to use a proxy.

 Example usage::

     opsgenie_details: